Forte Belvedere Gschwent: The post-war period

 At the end of the conflict, Forte Belvedere, like the other forts of the Plateaus, became property of the Italian state.
 In the 1920s, a line of seven fortresses in a state of partial efficiency stood there, among the pastures and woods of these mountains, in memory of a war still too close to be forgotten.

 About a decade later, however, a series of events would irremediably mark the history of these fortifications.
 Those that are often remembered as "the years of recovery" began.
 In those years, the fascist government had embarked on the path of colonial politics and autarky, isolating Italy on the international level.
 As an immediate consequence, problems arose in the supply of those raw materials essential to the national industry.
-In order to contain at least a small part of the serious crisis in supplies to the steel industry, the demolition of the armored works of the First World War was also considered.
+To contain at least a small part of the serious crisis in supplies to the steel industry, the demolition of the armored works of the First World War was also considered.
 Already in the mid-1930s, many of the Altopiani Forts were mined to recover the iron they contained.
 These buildings, a marvel of Austrian military technology, were thus reduced to shapeless piles of rubble.
 Forte Belvedere, unlike the others, was saved from demolition by the intervention of King Vittorio Emanuele III, who wanted at least one fort to remain as a permanent testimony of the great war for future generations.

-With great foresight, in the 1960s the Osele family purchased the fort in order to exploit its tourist value, equipping it with a lighting system and information boards for the various rooms and making it visitable as a museum in itself.
+With great foresight, in the 1960s the Osele family purchased the fort to exploit its tourist value, equipping it with a lighting system and information boards for the various rooms and making it visitable as a museum in itself.

 In 1997, the fort, one of the largest and best preserved, was purchased by the municipality of Lavarone which, with the financial support of the government of the autonomous province of Trento, immediately launched and carried out a series of restoration and enhancement interventions on the site, which led to the construction of the modern museum.